BlaisProteomics/multiplierz/README.md

 ***

+### News

+* 5/22/2017: The 2.0 release addition of multiplierz is pending publication!
+We will update here as features are added, bugs are fixed, etc.

+***

 ### Contact the Author

 Questions related to use and modification of the Multiplierz library should be referred to W. Max Alexander at williamM_alexander@dfci.harvard.edu.